Multilevel Monte Carlo Variational Inference: Multilevel Monte Carlo Variational Inference (MLMCVI)

-The magnitude of $\mathbb{V}_{t}$ is a critical issue for sample-size estimation.
-The behavior of the estimated sample size is analyzed in Section \ref{sec:sample_size_analysis}.

-The MRG has a problem in that the total cost can become crucially large as $t$ goes to infinity.
-To bypass this problem, we consider another formulation of the MRG estimator and update-rule on the basis of SGD.
+The MLRG estimator has a problem: the total cost can become crucially large as $t$ goes to infinity because it has a telescoping sum term.
+To bypass this problem, we consider another formulation of the MLRG estimator and derive a special update rule on the basis of SGD {in Eq.~\ref{eq:SGD}}.